KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/colour_correction/brightness_keyframable.rst

 .. contents::

-This is probably the `| FilterBrightness <http://www.mltframework.org/bin/view/MLT/FilterBrightness>`_  MLT frame work filter
+This is the `Brightness <https://www.mltframework.org/plugins/FilterBrightness/>`_ MLT filter.